genicsblog/genicsblog.com/_posts/2021-11-25-welcome-to-jekyll.md

 A beautiful Quotes App where you can read and save quotes.

 This repository contains source code of a Quotes app, which helps you stay motivated by providing best picked quotes stated by famous personalities.
-This app uses [zen quotes](https://zenquotes.io) api, for retrieving quotes.
+This app uses [zen quotes](https://zenquotes.io) api, for retrieving quotes :sweat: :innocent:

 [Download](https://github.com/GouravKhunger/QuotesApp/releases/latest) the latest `apk` file of this project and do provide feedback.

+---

 # Introduction